adityaputravu/CV-Projects/Python/distSnakeHead/README.md

-ALL images were drawn from scratch by me
+snakehead and apple images were drawn from scratch by me

 If you want to convert the game into an executable, then please run the setup.py.